BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/proof-of-work.md

 This is only quasi-random because the likelihood of building a block with an appropriate hash is directly proportional to the computational power (often referred to as hashing power), available to each individual mining blocks.

-## Target Difficulty
+## Target

 As the network's hashing power changes, the proof-of-work algorithm adjusts to compensate.
 With a stated goal of averaging 10 minutes per block mined, the work required to successfully mine a block is periodically adjusted to match the actual rate at which blocks were mined over a given period of time.
-At any given point, the next block to be mined must hash to a value that, when interpreted as an integer, must be below a target value, called the difficulty, that is deterministically calculated using the difficulties and timestamps of prior blocks.
+At any given point, the next block to be mined must hash to a value that, when interpreted as an integer, must be below a value that is deterministically calculated using the difficulties and timestamps of prior blocks.
-See [Difficulty Adjustment Algorithm](/protocol/blockchain/proof-of-work/difficulty-adjustment-algorithm) for more details.
+This is value is referred to as the target.
+For more details on how the target is calculated, see [Difficulty Adjustment Algorithm](/protocol/blockchain/proof-of-work/difficulty-adjustment-algorithm).

+## Difficulty

 ## Chainwork